 WELNA: Interior design consultant Julie Henriksen of Westchester, California, said the health insurance she has for herself and her two boys will go up by 28 percent and cost close to what she pays for her mortgage.

 WELNA: That rate hike was unapologetically defended though by Angela Braly.
 She is the president and CEO of WellPoint.
-Its the parent firm of Anthem Blue Cross.
+It's the parent firm of Anthem Blue Cross.
 Braly told lawmakers her company is not to blame for rising health care costs.

 WELNA: That came as a bit of a surprise for the lone Republican who questioned Braly, Michael Burgess of Texas.

-Ms. BRALY: Yes, yes.
+BRALY: Yes, yes.

-Rep. BURGESS: You knew this was going to be trouble.
+BURGESS: You knew this was going to be trouble.

 WELNA: And Illinois Democrat Jan Schakowsky reminded Braly that in 2008, 39 WellPoint executives were paid more than a million dollars.

-Ms. BRALY: My salary is 1.1 million.
+BRALY: My salary is 1.1 million.
 I was - I received stock compensation with a value of 8.5 million and last year an annual incentive payment of $73,000.

-Rep. SCHAKOWSKY: Well, of course, it makes sense that you would need a big rate increase.
+SCHAKOWSKY: Well, of course, it makes sense that you would need a big rate increase.

 WELNA: For Democrats, the hearing was a chance to tout their health care plan as a solution to soaring costs.
-Here's Californias Henry Waxman.
+Here's California's Henry Waxman.

-David Welna, NPR News, the Capitol.
+WELNA: David Welna, NPR News, the Capitol.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.